 Urns are not necessary for an unattended burial at sea, however guests are welcome to send or provide a biodegradable urn to release if they wish our captain to do so on their behalf.

-How will I know when and where the unattended scattering took place?
+How will I know when the unattended scattering took place?

 When the booking is confirmed we will let you know when the ashes will be scattered.
 After the unattended scattering we will send you a certificate of the service with geo coordinate (latitude and longitude) of where your loved one started their journey.

-How will I know where unattended burial took place?
+How will I know where the unattended burial at sea took place?

 We will provide you the exact dispersal details (longitude and latitude coordinates) where the cremains were released.